balanced/balanced.github.com/_posts/2013-12-13-pull-request-inception.md

 Sending pull requests to pull requests is a really interesting part of the way that Git and GitHub interact.
 That's all I've got for you today, have a great weekend!

+(Okay, one last thing: I of course [made a pull request about my blog post about pull requests to pull requests](https://github.com/balanced/balanced.github.com/pull/52) so that my co-workers could proofread this before I posted.
+BWWWAAAAAAAAAAAA)